 In print and forthcoming

 Lundberg, Ian.
 2020.
 “Does opportunity skip generations?
 Reassessing evidence from sibling and cousin correlations.”
-Forthcoming in Demography. [replication]
+Demography. [open access] [replication]

 What do various data generating processes imply for the similarities of siblings' and cousins' income attainments?
 This paper links empirical evidence to a series of candidate Markov processes unfolding over many generations.